-Absinthe is so popular that the show runs 365 days a year!
+The production is so popular that it runs 365 days a year!
 So no matter what day you’re in town, you’ll have a chance to see it.
 But even better, there’s more than one showtime each night.

 - Sunday through Thursday: 8pm & 10pm

 - Friday and Saturday: 7pm, 9pm, & 11pm

 The length is roughly 80 minutes, and there isn’t an intermission.

 Absinthe is a variety show.
 But it’s not just any variety show with a random magician and a juggler.
 Instead, the talent is phenomenal!
 And I’d even go so far as to call the entire production jaw-dropping (in more ways than one) and death-defying.